colin-szeto/Group-Portfolio/README.md

 ## Cleaning up the HTML and JINJA
 <ul>
 <li>Create a more user friendly ui with the chess board (can you change the css of the chess board when the user selects a specific cell to highlight the specific cell selected)</li>
-<li>Consolidate the jinja that is passed into each of the render template within Main.py (currently if we want to change some of the code to redo the function of updating the jinja variables, we have to copy and paste the</li>
+<li>Consolidate the jinja that is passed into each of the render template within Main.py (currently if we want to change some of the code to redo the function of updating the jinja variables, we have to copy and paste the jinja variables 64 times over</li>
 <li>Customization, currently on the menu there is a button for customization that is currently disabled, we want this to allow the users to customize the color of the board, customize the color of their pieces.
 Can you also implement a preview of customization in the selector screen before starting the game?</li>
 <li>CSS and JS, can we create custom animation much like the button to start the game: https://bit.ly/35Xa862 with custom icons to represent each option (cogs for setting, a clip board with rules, etc)</li>
 <li>Implement a forfeit button (implemented with POST to allow for each player to give up)</li>